 Until you receive instructions from other staff members, you should stay inside your room during power outages on campus.
 This is because the digital locks on doors may not work and it can be difficult to get back inside the room.
 Of course, if the fire alarm is going off, it’s better to evacuate than to just stay inside.

 If the power is out or expected to go out, unplug as many electronics as possible to protect them from power surges.
 Also remember to put the cords somewhere that isn’t the floor, or else you might trip over them in the dark.
 The only item that remained plugged in for my room was the microwave, because I couldn’t reach the cord.

 Sign up for emergency alerts

 Before anything happens, sign up for your campus emergency alert system to receive alerts updates about emergencies.
-This system also gives information about closings or delays, as well as safety instructions.
-I will be adding a post about campus emergency alerts soon.
+This system also gives information about closings or delays, as well as safety instructions during power outages on campus and other emergencies.

 Call to check if places have power before going there

 Before leaving your dorm, check to make sure that your destination has power, or if they are expected to lose power.
 At one point, I had to travel to the DMV and while I called in advance to confirm they had power, I later learned they were expected to lose power about fifteen minutes after I called, and I ended up traveling there for no reason.
 I also call various friends to ask if they have electricity so I can determine if it is just me or not.